 It’s a delicate balance, isn’t it?
 Too much and you look like you are over-compensating for being a mardy mare in the school playground or, worse, trying to buy friendship for junior.
 Sometimes you’re just grateful they’ve got an invite, aren’t you?
 It’s awful when your child is left out.

-That aside, spend too little and you look like a meanie who is just happy to have found 2 hours of free childcare and a bag of sweets.
+Spend too little and you look like a meanie who is just happy to have found 2 hours of free childcare and a bag of sweets.

 Of course, it depends on your own financial circumstances.
 We don’t all have the cash to dole out to 15 kids all born within a fortnight of each other but I can’t escape the frisson of awkwardness that party-gift giving creates for me.

-So I asked my fellow bloggers what they spend.
+So I asked my fellow parenting bloggers what they spend.
 Read on to find out if you are too keen or too mean.

 How much should you spend on birthday gifts for classmates?